NidhiRai1/DBMSNotes/README.md

 //DBMS application attribute - clint server
-T1 - clint , server an ddb in the same pc .
+T1 - clint , server and ddb in the same pc .
 T2 - clint sent query to server in the different pc by direct calling to the db . interfacing concept is also use T3 - clint call to application server which again call to the db and get the result , this enhance the scalability.